Questions About Maps

-Occassionaly someone writes in to ask me how much a map in their possession is worth.
-I can’t provide an appraisal of a map’s value over the Internet — I’m not even remotely qualified to do so.
-And, as Chris pointed out when I posted this question generically, “free appraisals are worth what you pay for them.”
-Even access to price listings costs money: the Antique Map Price Record is a CD-ROM-based price listing that costs $149 (see previous entry).
-OldMaps.com has a price finding tool, but it’s by subscription — from $7.95 for a single day to $99.95 a year.
-It isn’t cheap, but neither are the maps in question, supposedly, so what are you complaining about?
+From time to time someone writes me to ask how much a map in their possession is worth.
+I can’t provide an appraisal of a map’s value over the Internet—I’m not even remotely qualified to do so.
+And, as Chris pointed out when I posted this question generically back in 2005, “free appraisals are worth what you pay for them.”
+Even access to price listings costs money: OldMaps.com, for example, has a price finding tool, but it’s by subscription—from $12.95 for a single day to $99.95 a year.
+It isn’t cheap, but then neither are the maps in question, supposedly.

 Buying and Selling Maps

 I do not buy or sell maps.
 I frequently link to websites that buy and sell maps, and I carry ads that may buy and sell maps, and that seems to lead to some confusion.
 Please don’t confuse me with the websites I link to or with my advertisers.
 Contact them, not me, if you’re interested in their maps.